d-bl/GroundForge/docs/help/index.md

 Experiment with Bobbin Lace Grounds
 -----------------------------------

-GroundForge complements publications with bobbin lace [grounds].
+GroundForge is a supplement to publications with bobbin lace [grounds].
 The tool makes varying stitches and following the paths of contrasting threads a breeze compared to tedious but fruitless experimental patches of real lace.
 Experiment and play around with the hundredths of provided patterns or add others.